s1thechief18/BMP/README.md

 <hr>

-If you have any queries then react me out at "s1thechief18@gmail.com"
+If you have any queries then reach me out at "s1thechief18@gmail.com"